csound/csound/mingw64/README.md

   * Run find_csound_depencencies.py to use ldd to find all actual runtime targets and dependencies of Csound (mingw64 ones, anyway).
   * Run the Inno Setup compiler to build the Csound installer for Windows x64, including CsoundQt and all the CEF, Qt, NW.js, etc. dependencies.
   * Actually install Csound so you can test it!
 Running Csound from the build directory may work for some features, but will not work for all features.
+17. In the Csound installation's command shell (the Csound icon on the Start menu), run the following pieces to perform a variety of quick tests of some major features.
+  * Run examples/xanadu.csd with command-line Csound to test basic functionality.
+  * Run examples/python/drone.py and TrappedCsd.py with Python to test the Python interface.
+  * Run examples/java/CSDPlayer.jar with java to test the Java interface.
+  * Run examples/opcode_demos/lua_scoregen.csd with LuaJIT to test the Lua opcodes.
+  * Run examples/html/GameOfLife3D.csd in CsoundQt to test CsoundQt, the HTML5 integration, the signal flow graph opcodes, and the vst4cs or Fluid opcodes.
+  * Run examples/html/NW_Csound_Demo.html in NW.js to test csound.node.

 ## Notes